 Taking care of your skin is vital for your overall health, not just the way you look (although that’s important too).
 Skin plays a huge role in everything from immunity, to body temperature, to hormone regulation.
+But, what are the direct impacts of red light therapy for skin?
 Red and near infrared light therapy treatments with a high-quality device can enhance cellular function, and promote healthier skin across your entire body.
 In this article, we explain why skin health is so important, and give an overview of how red and near infrared light therapy can have a positive effect on the skin.

 Why is Skin Important for Overall Health?

 Skin is our largest organ, and it’s the first line of defense for our immune system.
 The skin also plays a central role in key bodily processes like blood circulation, hormone production, and temperature control.
 Here’s a look at some of the most important functions of the skin:

 Protection and Immunity: The skin is our barrier to the dangers of the world.
 It protects us from the dirt and debris we can see, and from invisible invaders like germs and diseases.
 Skin is an essential component of a healthy immune system, fighting off risks from allergens, toxins, and carcinogens.

 Circulation and Repair: Skin is also central to our circulatory system, and good blood circulation is needed for healthy skin.
 Blood flow brings oxygen and nutrients to the skin, and removes carbon dioxide and waste products.
 When skin is injured, circulating blood delivers proteins and cells needed for repair.

 Storage and Hormone Production: The deeper layers of our skin are also vital storerooms for water, fat, and metabolic products.
 Our skin also produces key hormones such as Vitamin D, which is made with exposure to sunlight.

 Temperature Regulation: The skin is essential to body temperature regulation, protecting you from heat or cold, and helping to prevent dehydration.